mminer/mminer.github.com/_posts/2019-10-20-new-music-playlist-upcoming-shows.md

 I recently went to a *Godspeed You!
 Black Emperor* concert and wondered how I would stumble on them if they weren't already in my library.<sup><a href="#fn2" id="r2">[2]</a></sup> Countless other great bands are almost certainly playing blocks away but just never cross my radar.
 So my newest music-discovery-goto is compiling a playlist of bands visiting Vancouver in the near future and chucking it on at work.

 The [Just Shows](http://justshows.com) RSS feed provides a solid directory of upcoming acts (though only for Canadian cities it seems).
-Once a week I look up the newly-listed bands and enqueue their top hits.
+Once a week I look up the newly listed bands and enqueue their top hits.
 I really ought to automate this process.
 I'm told Apple Music has an API.
 Could happen.

 <img alt="Upcoming shows playlist in iTunes" srcset="/images/upcoming-shows-playlist.png 1x, /images/upcoming-shows-playlist@2x.png 2x" src="/images/upcoming-shows-playlist.png">